k-m-arun-kumar-5/Elevator-controller-/README.md

 Description :
 =============
-I just shared my works, which I worked as learning path and practiced some C programming such as Single elevator's car cabin controller.
+I just shared my works, which I worked as learning path and practiced some C programming such as using CLI to implementation of Single elevator's car cabin controller.

 Purpose :
 =========